 (also known as: conjunction effect)

-Description: The assumption that more specific conditions are more probable than general ones.
+Description: Similar to the disjunction fallacy , the conjunction fallacy occurs when one estimates a conjunctive statement (this and that) to be more probable than at least one of its component statements.
+It is the assumption that more specific conditions are more probable than general ones.
 This fallacy usually stems from thinking the choices are alternatives, rather than members of the same set.
 The fallacy is further exacerbated by priming the audience with information leading them to choose the subset as the more probable option.

 X is a subset of Y.

 Conjunction X and Y (both taken together) is more likely than a constituent X.